 Regular vulnerability assessments can help to identify missing patches and security flaws, but a penetration test will take those vulnerabilities to their natural, logical conclusion.
 This could result in the chaining together of a series of seemingly innocuous vulnerabilities to produce a critical attack vector or merely exploiting a vulnerability and pursuing it as far as possible with the aim of compromising internal systems and networks to demonstrate what could be possible by malicious threat actors.
 A penetration tester thinks like a real-world hacker, exploring multiple avenues of attack within the confines of a mutually agreed scope.

-The aim of the penetration test is not only to identify vulnerabilities in systems but also to highlight potential business risk and help the organisation understand what mitigation techniques and remediation actions can be implemented to improve their security posture
+Ultimately, the aim of a penetration test is not only to identify vulnerabilities in systems but also to highlight the associated business risk and to help our customers understand what mitigation techniques and remediation can be implemented to improve their security posture.